Calcium Hydroxyapatite (Synthetic / Tribasic Calcium Phosphate)

 Synthetic vs MCHA — Missing Organic Matrix

 MCHA contains bovine bone matrix (collagen-derived peptides, growth factor remnants, trace elements).
-Synthetic calcium hydroxyapatite is MINERAL ONLY — lacks the organic matrix components.
+Synthetic calcium hydroxyapatite is mineral only — lacks the organic matrix components.
 Whether the matrix matters clinically is uncertain.

 3